 A low-resolution standard RCA connector that provides video signals.
 It is an alternative to the HDMI connector.

 There are five indicator lights on the Raspberry PI board all signifying a different transmission of signals.
-The model A, however, had only two led indicators, but the model B improved on that.
+Model A, however, had only two led indicators, but the model B improved on that.

 Essential Power and Input/Output Pins

 By switching voltage between highs and lows, these pins are turned between 0s and 1s respectively.
 This enables binary computation, therefore the overall computability of the raspberry PI.
 This pins can also be used to switch led lights, electric motors and relays, rectification and reading buttons.